UPPS 05.02.05 - Texas State Procurement Training and Certification Requirements

 keep Texas State procurers abreast of any changes that may impact Texas State’s procurement processes.

 This policy applies to all Texas State procurers who routinely purchase goods, materials, services, or prepare competitive solicitations to procure goods, materials, or services on behalf of Texas State, including utilizing the following Texas State procurement processes:

-use of P-card for any procurement regardless of the amount;
+use of P-card for any procurement, regardless of the amount;

-use of the e-Procurement system (BOBCATalog);
+use of the procurement systems; and

 any other approved procurement process at Texas State.

 P-Card – Texas State issued state of Texas procurement card used for the purchase of small dollar or emergency procurements.
 For additional details, refer to the Texas State Procurement Card Manual.

 HUB – vendors certified by the state of Texas as Historically Underutilized Businesses (HUBs).
 The state of Texas mandates this vendor class for consideration for increased procurement opportunities and awards with state agencies and institutions of higher education.
 A vendor must meet certain criteria established by the state of Texas in order to be certified as a HUB.
 For additional details, refer to the Texas State HUB Outreach Program website.